easolhq/easolhq.github.io/docs/reference/objects/product/whats_included.md

 grand_parent: Objects
 ---

-The `whats_included` object have the following attributes:
+The `whats_included` object has the following attributes:

 # whats_included.included